 I really enjoy how aesthetically pleasing this filtration system is.
 It can sit on your countertop and not draw too much attention to itself.
-The filter also does its job with very little assembly or maintenance, and with no need for electricity.
+The filter also does its job with minimal assembly or maintenance and with no need for electricity.

 The Filtration Process

-Despite such a simple and efficient design, there is a fairly complex filtration system inside that your water will go through before you drink it.
+Despite such a simple and efficient design, a fairly complex filtration system inside that your water will go through before you drink it.

 First, the water will go through a ceramic pre-filter, which will remove sediment and stop bacteria or parasites from entering the filtration system itself.
-The second stage includes activated carbon and charcoal, which helps with color, taste, and to remove chlorine and certain chemicals.
+The second stage includes activated carbon and charcoal, which helps with color, taste, chlorine, and certain chemicals.

 The water will then flow through silica sand, which helps decrease the acidity of the water.
-The fourth stage the water goes through is zeolite granules, which are another way to stop bacteria, and also removes lead, mercury, detergents, chemicals, and other contaminants.
+The fourth stage the water goes through is zeolite granules, which are another way to stop bacteria and remove lead, mercury, detergents, chemicals, and other contaminants.